tahir48/CPP-Algorithms-And-DataStructures-Analysis/README.md

 - `remove(int index)`: Removes and deletes the node at the specified index.
 Throws an exception if the index is out of range.

+- `removeByValue(int value)`: Removes the first node that contains the specified value.
+Throws an exception if the list is empty or the value is not found.

+- `setValue(int index, int value)`: Sets the value of the node at the specified index to a new value.
+Throws an exception if the index is out of range.

+- `reverse()`: Reverses the order of the nodes in the list.